Skip to Main Content

 In most cases, systematic and scoping reviews are conducted by a team of people with different areas of expertise.

-Team members usually include:
+Other team members usually include:

 • Subject expert(s) - have expertise in the topic being researched and familiarity with the literature (key terminology, journals, authors, etc.)